The day I died, I was in the supermarket.

 I nodded.
 “That’s where I used to live.
 I’m looking for my family.”

 Samuel blinked.
-He hugged Henry close to his chest as sadness crossed his face.
+He hugged Henry close to his chest.

 “You … you haven’t heard?” he asked me.
 There was a quaver in his voice.
 His fear seemed momentarily forgotten.